zhanghai/gnome-shell-extension-es6-class-codemod/README.md

 A [jscodeshift](https://github.com/facebook/jscodeshift/) transform that helps [migrating GNOME Shell extensions to 3.32](https://gitlab.gnome.org/GNOME/gnome-shell/merge_requests/361).

-It basically tries to replace usage of `Lang.Class()` and `GObject.Class()` to the ES6 `class` syntax, and optionally wrapped by `GObject.registerClass()`.
-It also replaces `this.parent()` calls to `super.<methodName>`, and `_init()` to `constructor`, taking whether the class is a GObject class into consideration.
+## What it does

+In order to migrate to the new ES6 class based syntax in GNOME Shell 3.32, the following changes will be made by this transform:

+- Replace `new Lang.Class()` and `new GObject.Class()` with the ES6 `class` syntax.
+    - If the old class is a GObject class, wrap the new class with `GObject.registerClass()`.
+- Replace `_init()` with `constructor`, if the old class is not a GObject class.
+- Replace `this.parent()` with `super.methodName()`, or `super()` if it's instead the `constructor`.
+- Add import for `GObject` if any old class was a GObject class, and remove import for `Lang` if it become unused.

 The transform tries its best to preserve comments and spacing.
-However in some cases, you might still need to adjust the spacing manually.
-This is a limitation of the underlying framework, and the transform itself can do little about it.
+However in some cases, you might still need to adjust the spacing manually, which is a limitation of the underlying framework.

 ## Usage